 ECON-E 420 History of Economic Thought (3 cr.)
 P: ECON-E 201-E202.
 Examination of main theoretical developments since the beginning of the systematic study of economics.
+Theoretical propositions and structures of economics.
 Theoretical propositions and structures of the earlier writers will be interpreted and evaluated in terms of modern economic analysis.

-ECON-E 450 Business Conditions Analysis and

-Forecasting (3 cr.)
+ECON-E 450 Business Conditions Analysis and Forecasting (3 cr.)
 P: ECON-E 270.
 This course studies econometric forecasting and time series analysis.
 It provides hands-on experience with business and economic forecasting techniques and data sources.
 It also examines the sources of economic instability in national economies (business cycles).
 It's quite technical in nature; some knowledge of basic statistical and economic principles is required.